Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 ### Final Thought: **Start Small**

 It’s tempting to jump straight into large or complex projects, but starting with simpler tasks will help you build confidence and understand your machine.
 Set realistic expectations for your first few months, focus on mastering the basics, and steadily work your way up to more advanced projects.
 Embarking on your CNC journey can be incredibly rewarding, but it requires patience, learning, and ongoing investment.
+Enjoy the milestones as you learn new skills and upgrade your projects along the way.

 **Stay curious, embrace the mistakes as learning opportunities and you may just find your very own gold treasure!
 May the winds always be at your back.**